-Poll in Microsoft Teams to get feedback from all of your students as quickly as possible.
-There are so many different ways that you can use this feature.
-For random questions about upcoming events, or to just get a quick update on how your students are understanding the lesson.
+Create a poll in Microsoft Teams to get feedback from all of your students as quickly as possible.
+Poll your students to get their feedback, for random questions about upcoming events, or to just get a quick update on how your students are understanding the lesson.
 No matter how you poll them, it helps you to further engage them.

 Microsoft Forms is fully integrated into Microsoft Teams.
-With this tool, you can poll your students in a channel discussion or during one of your online classes.
-You can find how to set up and run your poll for both cases here. & if you are looking for more ways to engage your students with different question types, we have a tip at the bottom.
+With this tool, you can 1. poll your students in a channel discussion and 2. poll them during one of your online classes.
+You can find how to set up and run your poll for both cases here.
+In addition, if you are looking for more ways to engage your students with different question types, we have a tip at the bottom.

 To add a poll to your channel, click on the three dots on the toolbar below the place to start a new post.
 Then, click on the Forms app.
 If you do not see it, just search for “Forms” in the search bar.

 The next step is to create your poll.
 Add in your question and the different options students can choose from.
 You can add more options by clicking the plus sign.
 When that is complete, there are a couple of different customizations.

 First, toggle the bar next to “Multiple Answers” if there is more than one correct answer.
 To share the results as soon as the question is answered, you can keep that box checked.
 If you uncheck, you can share the results after everyone has submitted them instead.
 The last option here is to keep the students anonymous or not.

 When everything is looking good, click Save.
 Before posting it to the channel, Teams will give you a preview of the poll to check out.
 If changes need to be made, you can go ahead and Edit.
 Otherwise, if everything looks good, hit Send.

 Right away, you will be able to see the poll posted on your channel.
 If you chose to share the results right away, there will be two posts, one for the question and one for the results.
 You and your students are now free to choose an answer and submit it!